Speech language pathology focuses on disorders that affect a person's speech, language, cognition, voice or swallowing.

 - Design a treatment plan that addresses a patient's impairments to help the patient live a better quality life with greater safety and independence

 - Techniques designed to improve speaking and understanding of language

-- Providing prognosis and recommendations for patients with cognitive (memory or thinking) problems and/or dysphagia (swallowing problem)
+- Prognosis and recommendations for patients with cognitive (memory or thinking) problems and/or dysphagia (swallowing problem)

-- Use of communication technology and techniques including the Passy Muir speaking valve for clients with tracheostomy, augmentative tools for patients who are unable to speak and tools for patients who have had a laryngectomie to help them produce sound
+- Communication technology and techniques (including the Passy Muir speaking valve) for clients with tracheostomy; augmentative tools for patients who are unable to speak; and tools for patients who have had a laryngectomy to help them produce sound

 - Providing clients with home programs